JoshuaGrams/tiny-qbn/README.md

 Selecting Available Cards
 -------------------------

-* `QBN.passages(extraVars)` will return an array of [Passage objects](http://www.motoslave.net/sugarcube/2/docs/#passage-api)
+* `QBN.passages(n, extraVars)` will return an array of [Passage objects](http://www.motoslave.net/sugarcube/2/docs/#passage-api) for all the cards which match the current game state.
+Both arguments are optional.

+* By default, you get *all* available cards: the `n` argument tells the function to randomly select that many passages from the available list.
+Pass `false` or 0 to get all passages, or just leave it out.

-  for all the cards which match the current game state.
-You may optionally pass an object with extra variables which will be used to satisfy requirements (e.g. `{personality_trait: true}` to select only personality trait cards).
+* `extraVars` is an (optional) object with extra named values which will be used to satisfy requirements (e.g.
+  `{personality_trait: true}` to select only personality trait cards).

 * Due to the way Sugarcube's scripting works, you will probably have to enclose these function calls in backticks or a `<<script>>...<</script>>` block.

-* You may not want to offer *all* available cards to the user, so you can use `.random()` on the array to select a random card or e.g. `.randomMany(3)` to select 3 random cards.

 -----